neongreen/artyom.me/lens-over-tea-1.md

 items) and therefore you are entitled to a free delivery (because your country has a law stating that every citizen can use post services free of charge if ne's sending humanitarian aid).
 Your parcel is accepted, but the post workers hate you.
-You don't care – your grandpa in Africa would *love* to get your letter, and nothing else matters.
-“Now, I've noticed a tendency for this article to get rather silly”... so here are the definitions of `Const` and `Storey` for you to compare, and after that we will move on.
+You don't care – your grandpa in Africa would love to get your letter, nothing else matters.

+Here are the definitions of `Const` and `Storey` for you to compare, and after that we will move on.

 ~~~ haskell
 data Storey x f a  = Storey x (f a)